 Don’t blast everyone.
 Segment by intent, activity, or demographics.
 Targeted campaigns can improve open rates by 30%+ and reduce spam complaints drastically.

-Distribute sending across domains to reduce risk.
-If one domain gets flagged, others remain safe—this is standard practice in scalable cold email systems.
+Distribute sending across multiple domains, subdomains, and mailboxes to reduce overall risk and improve scalability.
+If one domain or subdomain gets flagged, the others remain unaffected—this is standard practice in scalable cold email infrastructure and deliverability management.

 11 Always Include Opt-Out & Follow Compliance Laws